banzaicloud/pipeline/docs/pipeline-howto.md

-> All these example projects are making use of resources (Spark clusters on k8s on AWS) provisioned on demand during their CI/CD workflow however some of the workflow steps are different (build details, run details).

-In order to hook a Spark project into the CI/CD workflow of Banzai Cloud [Pipeline](https://github.com/banzaicloud/pipeline/tree/0.1.0) follow the instructions below
+To hook a Spark project into the CI/CD workflow of Banzai Cloud [Pipeline](https://github.com/banzaicloud/pipeline/tree/0.1.0) follow the instructions below

 ### Getting Started